Thursday 29 August | 3–4pm

 Price: £65 | Book online

-Join Peruvian chef Martin Morales on this masterclass on how to select and cook with Peruvian superfoods.
+Join award-winning Peruvian chef Martin Morales on this masterclass on how to select and cook with Peruvian superfoods.

 Participants will have the opportunity to try different and unusual ingredients that they may never have seen nor tasted before and get a unique insight into these whilst preparing the ultimate superfood salad.